-**UPDATED NOTE NOV.
-2012: Tourist Visas to Libya were suspended in August 2012 and have not yet reopened!
-Business visas are available (for SOME nationalities) even for tourist travel, but the price is significantly more expensive.
+OCT.
+2013: Tourist Visas to Libya were suspended in August 2012 and have not yet reopened!
+Business visas are available (for SOME nationalities) for business travel ONLY, but the price is significantly more expensive.

 April 2012: Tourism Visas for Libya are now officially open!
 Yesterday we had our first visitors to Libya, since the revoultion, come on tourism visas issued through the ministry or tourism in Tripoli.
 We were pleased with the process and how simply everything went.